tmpfs/prism/README.md

 They can provide options that filter when they are executed.
 For example `requireOptions` means *only run this plugin for components that have declared a corresponding options object*.

-For the example above a component needs to write:
+For the example above a component needs to explicitly enable the plugin:

 ```javascript
 static styleOptions: {